Edit a completed pay run

 What you need to do next depends on whether you paid your employee before or after making any changes.

-There may be times when you do not want the correction payment or deduction to show in the next pay period.
+There may be times when you don’t want the correction payment or deduction to show in the next pay period.

 For example, your employee, Alex, received their usual pay in month 11.